Beza4598/spotify_apple_converter/README.md

 This program provides a convenient way to transfer all of your playlists from Spotify to Apple Music.
 The initial version supports the `--all` mode to transfer all playlists at once.
 Before running the program, you need to configure the necessary API keys and tokens in the `config.py` file located in the `src` folder.

+You can install this python library using:

+`pip install spotify-to-apple-py`

 ### Apple Music API Configuration

 To make requests to the Apple Music API, you need several keys, which can be obtained by enrolling in the Apple Developer Program.
 Once enrolled, you can access your `team_id`, `secret_key`, and `key_id` directly.
 However, generating a `music_user_token` requires extra steps since the Apple user authorization service is not available in Python.
 We recommend following the instructions in this [GitHub repository](https://github.com/KoleMyers/apple-musickit-example) to generate your `music_user_token`.
-Once you have all of the required information, first replace the apple_private_key.p8 file with your `private_key.p8` file that you downloaded from Apple. then create a `.env` file in the `src` folder and set these variables to their corresponding values.
+Once you have all of the required information, first replace the apple_private_key.p8 file with your `private_key.p8` file that you downloaded from Apple. then create a `.env` file and set these variables to their corresponding values or export it from your cli.

 ```
 # Apple API configuration
-APPLE_KEY_ID=""
+export APPLE_KEY_ID=""
-APPLE_TEAM_ID=""
+export APPLE_TEAM_ID=""
-APPLE_USER_TOKEN=""
+export APPLE_USER_TOKEN=""
 ```

 ### Spotify API Configuration